EnergyMashupLab/NIST-CTS-Agents/README.md

 the Market Agent will incorporate a Market Modular Interface to support other market models such as a Double Auction.

-To see a description of the components that make up this project, look src.
+To see a description of the components that make up this project, look under the link to src, above.

 Results
 -------